hardin47/website/Math158/Notes/04a-process.md

 #### "Spending" the data {-}

 -   We have already established that the idea of data spending where the test set was recommended for obtaining an unbiased estimate of performance.
--   However, we usually need to understand the effectiveness of the model *before using the test set*.
+-   However, we need to decide which model to choose *before using the test set*.
 -   Typically we can't decide on *which* final model to take to the test set without making model assessments.
 -   Remedy: Resampling to make model assessments on training data in a way that can generalize to new data.